Faucet Basics: Part 6 Faucet Warranties

 A reliable supply of parts is, or should be, an important part of any faucet-buying decision.
 For an established like a reliable supply of parts is assumed.
 But, what of newer companies?
 Here's where the company's faucet warranty can help.

 A company that guarantees its faucets for 5 years generally expects to keep parts for the faucet for just 5 years, no longer.
 So if your faucet breaks after 15 years, the chance that repair parts will be available is slim to "not gonna happen".

 A company that offers a lifetime warranty on its products, however, is probably going to have some sort of parts organization, not only parts for its current faucets but parts for most discontinued models.

 We routinely buy parts from for faucets that have been out of production for 50 years or more.

-It's not always true that a lifetime warranty means a lifetime reliable source of spart parts.
+It's not always true that a lifetime warranty means a reliable lifetime source of spare parts.
 Some companies even announce that they will maintain a supply of parts for just a limited amount of time.
-We often wonder how a company like is going to honor its warranty fter the parts run out in 15 or 20 years.
+We often wonder how a company like is going to honor its warranty after the parts run out in 15 or 20 years.

 While a strong faucet warranty is the first half of any warranty consideration, the second half is warranty service.
 Even the best warranty is useless if the company does not actually follow through and respond to a claim under the warranty.